 Religion is part of the fabric of Canadian society; Canadians hold a plurality of beliefs.
 The most recent census data (from the 2001 census) show that Christianity remains the most widely held and practiced religion with Roman Catholics in the majority at 43.2 %.
 People of non-Christian faiths make up a very small percentage of the population: Muslims 2.0 %, Jewish 1.1 %, Hindus 1.0 %, Sikhs 0.9 %, Buddhist 1.0 %.
 Freedom of belief and conscience is enshrined in Canadian law; it is guaranteed in the Charter of Rights and Freedoms in section 2 Fundamental Freedoms.
 That said, it is important to note that religion is a matter of private conscience.
 Canada is a secular nation state.
 There is no state religion in Canada.
 Religious belief is something one chooses; no one is forcing you to adhere to a particular set of beliefs and the rules of any particular religious institution.
 Issues are arising in the present over the accommodation of religious folk in the secular, public realm of Canadian society.
 Continue reading

 Some years ago while I ordered lunch at a restaurant in the food court at the University Centre, at the university where I work, I asked the young man serving me if he and his family celebrated the Day of the Dead.
-I had gotten to know him a little in snippets of conversation we had during times he served me and I learned he was from Mexico.
+I had gotten to know him a little in snippets of conversation we had during times he served me, and I learned he was from Mexico.
 He replied that they did not as this was a Catholic custom, adding, in referring to himself and his family, “we’re Christian.”
 I was startled by the remark, though it was not the first time I was confronted with this point of view.
 The first time I remember being confronted by someone with this attitude toward Roman Catholicism was when I was in my first year at university.
 I was introduced to people from different Christian denominations on campus and at a meet and greet I was speaking to a man who asked to which church I was a member.
-When I told him I was Roman Catholic, he retorted “I used to be Catholic, but now I am a Christian.”
-Later during my years at university I was given a book by an acquaintance who was forever trying to get me to join his Church, the title escapes me, but it was the account of a Pentecostal Christian and the subtitle was a young Catholic encounters Christ.
+When I told him I was a Roman Catholic, he retorted “I used to be Catholic, but now I am a Christian.”
+Later during my years at university, I was given a book by an acquaintance who was forever trying to get me to join his Church, the title escapes me, but it was the account of a Pentecostal Christian and the subtitle was a young Catholic encounters Christ.
 Continue reading

 When I started school, grade one to be precise, in Frontenac County in 1967 religious instruction was still part of the public school curriculum.
 While my family was Roman Catholic at the time, my mother and father were public school supporters.
 I recall every morning my teacher, Miss Boss, would read us a Bible story as part of our morning opening exercises.
 One of the first stories I remember she read to us was that of the parable of the Good Samaritan.
 At the time the nuances of the story were lost on me; it served as a basic moral lesson for me and my classmates that the Samaritan had done the right thing in helping the injured man, unlike the Priest and the Levite.
 Likewise so should we if confronted with a similar circumstance.
 It was not until many years later when I was a student at Queen’s University that I came to understand the story and the moral more fully.
 Continue reading